-- 4.1 This paragraph 4 on spread does not apply to government and public securities. - 4.2 Not more than 20% in value of the Scheme Property is to consist of deposits with a single body. - 4.3 Not more than 5% in value of the Scheme Property is to consist of transferable securities or approved money market instruments issued by any single body. - 4.4 In applying paragraph 4.3, the limit of 5% is raised to 10% in respect of up to 40% in value of the property of each Sub-fund.
-Covered bonds need not be taken into account for the purpose of applying the limit of 40%.
+13.1 This paragraph 13 on spread does not apply to government and public securities.

-- 4.5 The limit of 5% in 4.3 is raised to 25% in value of the Scheme Property in respect of covered bonds, provided that when the Sub-fund invests more than 5% in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% in value of the Sub-fund. - 4.6 In applying paragraph 4.3, 4.4 and 4.5 certificates representing certain securities are treated as equivalent to the underlying security. - 4.7 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the Scheme Property; this limit being raised to 10% where the counterparty is an approved bank (as defined in the COLL Sourcebook). - 4.8 Not more than 10% in value of Scheme Property is to consist of units of any one collective investment scheme. - 4.9 Not more than 20% in value of the property of each Sub-fund is to consist of transferable securities and approved money market instruments issued by the same group. - 4.10 In applying the limits in 4.2, 4.3, 4.4, 4.6 and 4.7, and subject to 4.5, not more than 20% in value of the property of the Sub-fund is to consist of any combination of two or more of the following: - (a) transferable securities or approved money-market instruments issued by; or - (b) deposits made with; or - (c) exposures from OTC derivatives transactions made with;
+- 13.2 Not more than 20% in value of the Scheme Property is to consist of deposits with a single body. - 13.3 Not more than 5% in value of the Scheme Property is to consist of transferable securities or approved money market instruments issued by any single body. - 13.4 In applying paragraph 13.3, the limit of 5% is raised to 10% in respect of up to 40% in value of the property of each Sub-fund.
+Covered bonds need not be taken into account for the purpose of applying the limit of 40%. - 13.5 The limit of 5% in 13.3 is raised to 25% in value of the Scheme Property in respect of covered bonds, provided that when the Sub-fund invests more than 5% in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% in value of the Sub-fund. - 13.6 In applying paragraph 13.3, 13.4 and 13.5 certificates representing certain securities are treated as equivalent to the underlying security. - 13.7 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the Scheme Property; this limit being raised to 10% where the counterparty is an approved bank (as defined in the COLL Sourcebook). - 13.8 Not more than 20% in value of Scheme Property is to consist of units of any one collective investment scheme. - 13.9 Not more than 20% in value of the property of each Sub-fund is to consist of transferable securities and approved money market instruments issued by the same group. - 13.10 In applying the limits in13.2, 13.3, 13.4, 13.6 and 13.7, and subject to 13.5, not more than 20% in value of the property of the Sub-fund is to consist of any combination of two or more of the following: - (a) transferable securities (including covered bonds) or approved money-market instruments issued by; or - (b) deposits made with; or - (c) exposures from OTC derivatives transactions made with;